aadit1011/Feature-Engineering/Encoding Categorical Data/One-Hot_Encoding/readme.md

 1. Identify the categorical variable in the dataset.
 2. Create a binary column for each unique category.
-3. Assign `1` to the binary column corresponding to the category of the sample and `0` to the others.
+3. Assign `1` to the binary column corresponding to the sample category and `0` to the others.

 ### Example:
 #### Original Dataset: